RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a method

-A built-in method completes when it returns from the activity defined in section n.
-The value of a built-in method is defined in section n.
+A built-in method completes when it returns from the activity defined in section <!--TODO-->nnn.
+The value of a built-in method is defined in section <!--TODO-->nnn.

 An internal method completes when `#Level` returns to the value it had when the routine was invoked.
 The value of the internal method is the value of the _expression_ on the _return_ which completed the method.